GOD’S VIEW ON THE FLESH (Part 2)

 15 Then when lust hath conceived, it bringeth forth sin: and sin, when it is finished, bringeth forth death.

 Make a list of all the things you do to please, gratify or appease the flesh.
-Knowing that the end of pleasing the flesh is death, what then is your decision, determination or resolution today?
+Knowing that the end of satisfying the flesh is death, what then is your decision, determination, or resolution today?